aroosh14/cryptonite_webDev/README.md

 ### HTML vs. CSS vs. JavaScript: A Comparison

-When building websites, three key programming languages are fundamental: **HTML**, **CSS**, and **JavaScript**.
-Each language serves a distinct purpose in web development, and together they form the basis of virtually every website.

----

 ### 1. **HTML: Structure & Layout**
 **HTML (Hypertext Markup Language)** is used to structure content on the web.
 It acts as the foundation of a webpage, organizing everything from text and images to links and headers.
 Essentially, HTML is responsible for arranging how content is presented on a webpage.